pussinboots/vagrant-git/README.md

 ##Todo
 * add command line option to specify repo to use when project defines more than one to deactivate user input prompt
-* easy creation of .vagrant.yml files for an easy setupz of vagrant-git managed projects
+* easy creation of .vagrant.yml files for an easy setup of vagrant-git managed projects (can be achieved with packer and bento repo)

 ##Install